Kikinda: Modern history

 The history of modern Kikinda can be traced back for 250 years; by 1751–1752, when the area where the city is presently located began to be repopulated.
-The Serbs settlet in two waves.
-The first settlers were Serbs who served in the Habsburg military in border patrols.
-They were tasked with protecting the borders against the Ottomans along the rivers of Moriš and Tisa.
-After the Požarevac peace treaty, where an agreement between the Habsburg monarchy and the Ottoman Empire was reached, the Ottomans lost the territory of Banat which led to huge job losses among the Serb population.
+The Serbs settled in two waves.
+The first settlers were Serbs who served in border patrols of the Habsburg military.
+They were tasked with protecting the borders against the Ottomans along the rivers of the Moriš and the Tisa.
+After the Požarevac peace treaty, where an agreement between the Habsburg monarchy and the Ottoman Empire was reached, the Ottomans lost the territory of Banat, which led to huge job losses among the Serb population.
 As a result, they founded a new settlement in an effort to make a living from agriculture.
 Some decades later, along with the Serbs, Germans (Banat Swabians), Hungarians, French and Jews also settled the area.

 About twenty years after the establishment of the settlement, on 12 November 1774, the Austrian Empress Maria Theresa, by way of a special charter, formed the Velikokikindski privileged district – Regio-privilegiatus Districtus Magnokikindiensis, as a distinct feudal governmental administrative unit with headquarters in Kikinda.
-Besides Kikinda, the district included another nine settlements of the Serb border military establishments in North and Central Banat: Srpski Krstur, Jozefovo (today part of Novi Kneževac), Mokrin, Karlovo (today part of Novo Miloševo), Bašaid, Vranjevo (today part of Novi Bečej), Melenci, Kumane and Taraš.
-During that period, the inhabitants of these places had substantial economic, and even political privileges within the Habsburg monarchy.
+Beside Kikinda, the district included another nine settlements of the Serb border military establishments in North and Central Banat: Srpski Krstur, Jozefovo (today part of Novi Kneževac), Mokrin, Karlovo (today part of Novo Miloševo), Bašaid, Vranjevo (today part of Novi Bečej), Melenci, Kumane and Taraš.
+During that period, the inhabitants of these places had substantial economic and even political privileges within the Habsburg monarchy.
 The District functioned, with some interruptions, until 1876 when it was abolished, and Kikinda was allocated both organizationally and administratively to the direct authority of the Torontal County with its headquarters in Veliki Bečkerek (today Zrenjanin), which covered most of the territory of present-day Serbian Banat.

 In 1848/1849, the famous uprising of the Serbs in Vojvodina took place.
 Initially, Kikinda's citizens expressed, almost unanimously, social revolt, while later the uprising turned into a national one, and Kikinda became part of the Serbian Voivodship, a Serb autonomous region within the Austrian Empire.
 During the war, control over the city changed hands between the Serbian and Hungarian governments at the expense of great conflicts, which resulted in suffering and destruction.
 It was one of the most difficult and most complex periods in the history of Kikinda.
 Between 1849 and 1860 Kikinda was part of the Voivodeship of Serbia and Temes Banat, a separate Austrian crown land.
 In 1860, this crown land was abolished, and Kikinda was incorporated into Torontal county, in the Kingdom of Hungary after the compromise of 1867.